If you have a chance to attend a festival during

 Ceremony

 Nat dances on Mt.
 Popa.
-Very crowded and difficult to get up the
+Very much crowded and could be difficult to get

 Mt.
 Popa |